SeasideSt/Parasol/README.md

 - The [Selenium standalone server](http://docs.seleniumhq.org/download/) JAR file
 - The [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) for your operating system and matching Chrome version

-At the time of writing this README, we used Pharo version 7.0.4 (build: 168, commit: ccd1f64), Chrome version 76.0.3809.132, Selenium server v3.141.59 (“selenium-server-standalone-3.141.59.jar”) and Chromedriver v76.0.3809.126.
+We run [automated tests](https://github.com/SeasideSt/Parasol/actions) for the [supported platforms](https://github.com/SeasideSt/Parasol#supported-smalltalk-platforms).
 If you find things are not working with more recent versions, please do [file an issue](https://github.com/SeasideSt/Parasol/issues).

 You should extract the Chromedriver's ZIP file into the directory where you put the Selenium server JAR file.
 To run the Selenium server, execute the following on the command line: